OWASP/Go-SCP/src/authentication-password-management/validation-and-storage.md

 }
  ```

+If you're not comfortable with password hashing and comparison
+options/parameters, better delegating the task to specialized third-party
+package with safe defaults.
+Always opt for an actively maintained package and
+remind to check for known issues.

+* [passwd][6] - A Go package that provides a safe default abstraction for
+  password hashing and comparison.
+It has support for original go bcrypt
+  implementation, argon2, scrypt, parameters masking and key'ed (uncrackable)
+  hashes.

 [^1]: Hashing functions are the subject of Collisions but recommended hashing functions have a really low collisions probability

-Third-party package(s) exists that handle secure password hashing/compare for password storage in Go:

-* [passwd][6] - A Go package that provides a safe default abstraction for password hashing & comparison.
-  It has support for original go bcrypt implementation, argon2, scrypt, parameters masking and key'ed (uncrackable) hashes.

 [1]: /cryptographic-practices/pseudo-random-generators.md
 [2]: https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet